iawia002/lux/README.md

 >
 > `$ annie 'https://...'`

-The `-i` option displays all information of video in the supplied link without downloading.
+The `-i` option displays all available quality and formats of video in the supplied link without downloading.

 ```console
 $ annie -i https://youtu.be/Gnbch2osEeo